Abdulrahman Dambazau: Political career

 Following his retirement in 2010, Dambazau went into politics, later joining the All Progressives Congress (APC).
-During the 2015 presidential election, he was the head of the security committee of the APC campaign organisation, he later lost out to be appointed National Security Adviser.
+During the 2015 presidential election, he was the head of the security committee of the APC campaign.
+He is the Senior Special Adviser to the Presidential Candidate on Strategic Engagement, Presidential Campaign Council (2023).
+He is the founder and chairman Tinubu 4 Good Governance, for the 2023 Presidential Campaign In Kano State and the northwest in general.
+He a member,2024 Ondo State National Gubernatorial Council (ONDO-NGCC).